-• Feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake that lasts a minute or more;

-- See a sudden rise or fall in sea level; or • Hear loud and unusual noises from the sea.
+- Feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake - that lasts a minute or more; • see a sudden rise or fall in sea level; or hear loud and unusual noises from the sea.

 Be Safe!

 Know your tsunami evacuation zones

-See the maps on page 9
+See the map on page 10